gm3044/ML-Ops-Spam-Detection/README.md

 ## Assignment 3 ML Ops Spam Detection
 ### Team: Asura Shen and Ganghua Mei

-Customer Service is a core service for a lot of businesses around the world and it is getting disrupted at the moment by Natural Language Processing-powered applications.
-In this first assignment you will implement a serverless, microservice-driven web application.
-Specifically, you will build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.
+In this assignment you will implement a machine learning model to predict whether a message is spam or not.
+Furthermore, you will create a system that upon receipt of an email message, it will automatically flag it as spam or not, based on the prediction obtained from the machine learning model.